Professor | Principal Investigator

-Allison is a graduate student in the department of Molecular & Cell Biology.
+Allison is an NSF fellow and graduate student in Molecular & Cell Biology.
 She obtained her BA in biology at Columbia University in 2020 while doing research on host-pathogen interactions and cell signaling in the Dietrich and Haeusler labs.
 As a student in the Arkin Lab, Allison is investigating bacterial colonization mechanisms in the context of the mammalian host gut.
 In her free time, Allison enjoys doing crosswords and practicing her German.

 Cameron is a graduate student in Plant & Microbial Biology Dept and jointly advised by Drs.
 Mutalik and Arkin